コンテンツにスキップ

 人の縁と文化をつなぐ、旅人たちの成果発表会「逗子海岸映画祭」

---What is the role of the film festival and your activities throughout the year?
+--What is the role of the film festival and your year-round activities?

-CINEMA AMIGO, a movie theater and cafe, is a base rooted in the local area, and Cinema Caravan is an activity that connects it with the outside world.
-The annual Zushi Coast Film Festival is a film festival where visitors can experience the various connections they have cultivated both inside and outside of Zushi through films, art works, workshops, and more.
-It's also a cultural experience event that's not just about movies.
+Cinema Amigo, a movie theater and cafe, is a base rooted in the local community, and Cinema Caravan is an activity that connects with the outside world.
+The annual Zushi Beach Film Festival allows visitors to experience the various connections they have cultivated inside and outside of Zushi in some way, such as through films, art works, and workshops.
+Although it is a film festival, it is not just about films; it is a cultural experience event.

 IMG_6705_th

-Gen Nagashima, musician and founder of the Zushi Coastal Film Festival
+Gen Nagashima, musician and founder of the Zushi Beach Film Festival

-All of our members love to travel, so the idea of ``travelers with a base'' was our concept from the beginning.
-When it comes to just traveling, even if interactions occur at the destination, it ends up being temporary, but if you go on a trip with a base that you can cultivate, you can bring back what you gained on your trip.
-I am able to reflect on people who come to me, I am able to invite them to my side next time instead of just doing it one-off, and because of this, the density of our interactions is different.
-I think that by doing that, the connection becomes stronger.
+All the members love traveling, so the concept of "travelers with a base" was there from the beginning.
+If you just travel, even if you make friends at your destination, it ends up being a one-off, but if you go on a trip with a base that you can nurture, you can bring back what you learned on your trip and reflect it, and it doesn't end as a one-off, but you can invite people here next time, and the density of your interactions will be different because of that.
+I think that's how your connections will become stronger.

-At that time, I became friends with even more local people, and every year artists and chefs from the Basque Country began to come to the Zushi Coast Film Festival in some form or another.
+After becoming friends with many more local people during that time, artists and chefs from the Basque Country began coming to the Zushi Beach Film Festival every year in some form.

 IMG_6705_th